 My name is James Carroll.
 I go by Jamie.
 I grew up in a small, rural community in Central Illinois called Nokomis (supposedly named after an Indian princess).
 I went into the Army right after high school.
+I never intended to become a counselor.
 Toward the end of my enlistment with the Army, I had decided that I wanted to be an airplane pilot.
 As I researched the requirements to be a pilot, I found out that most commercial airlines wanted you to have a degree as well as a pilot license.
 I then enrolled in college at Southern Illinois University-Edwardsville.
 My father wanted me to major in electrical engineering.
 However, I thought psychology and philosophy would be more interesting.

 Once I started studying psychology, I was very interested in the way people think.
 However, once I got my BA degree, I realized there were not that many employment opportunities for me.
-I finally got a job as a Resident Counselor at Youth in Need.
+I got a job as a Resident Counselor at Youth in Need.
 Here I worked with teenage girls who were in the care of the State.
 All had been abused and/or neglected.
+I soon discovered that in order to be a counselor, I needed to get a graduate degree.
 During this time, I enrolled in the graduate counseling program at Lindenwood University.
 I then got a job working as a Youth Specialist with the Division of Youth Services.
 Here I worked with adolescent boys who had been convicted crimes.

 My office is located in the St. Louis area at 106 Four Seasons Center, Suite 103B; Chesterfield, MO 63017 (close to 141 and Olive).
 I can be reached at 314-651-6679.
 Or email at jamescarrollLPC@yahoo.com.

-I have presented a variety of workshops to counselors, and other mental health professionals and play therapist in the St Louis area on the following topics: play therapy, sandtray therapy, trauma, reactive attachment disorder, adoption, etc. Check out my webpage regarding supervision and play therapy trainings I offer;
+I have presented a variety of workshops to counselors, and other mental health professionals and play therapist in the St Louis area on the following topics: play therapy, sandtray therapy, trauma, reactive attachment disorder, adoption, etc. If you are a mental health professional, check out my new webpage regarding supervision and play therapy trainings I offer: